meituan/EasyTuple/README.md

 // hasNil -> YES
 ```

-The `last`of the tuple is an alias of the "last element", in the sample code above, it is equivalent to `second`.
+The `last`of the tuple is an alias of the "last element", in the sample code above, it is equivalent to `third`.

 All the elements inside the tuple are Key-Value Observable.
 If you observe `second` and `last`, both callbacks will be invoked if you changed `second` (or `last`).